Keyur25/tetris-autoplayer/README.md

 ## About

 This is a program that plays the game Tetris and aims to get the highest possible score.
-It does with making use of a backtracking algorithm that checks all possible outcomes and places the block in the best posible position.
+It does with making use of a backtracking algorithm that checks all possible outcomes and places the block in the best possible position.

 I coded this Python.